potassco/clorm/docs/clorm/embedding.rst

 can make ASP programs easier to use and easier to debug.
-For example, a library containing enumerated dates allows the ASP code to deal with the index (since it establishes the ordering), but also make the inputs and outputs of the program understablable because it explicitly include the date represented in a human readable form.
+For example, a library containing enumerated dates allows the ASP code to deal with the index (since it establishes the ordering), but also make the inputs and outputs of the program more readable because it explicitly includes the date represented in a human readable form.

 For details of the available libraries see :ref:`liborm`.